quixio/quix-streams/docs/connectors/sinks/bigquery-sink.md

 BigQuery is a managed, serverless data warehouse developed by Google, offering scalable analysis over large quantities of data.

-Quix Streams provides a sink to write processed data to BigQuery
+Quix Streams provides a sink to write processed data to BigQuery.

 ## How To Install
 The dependencies for this sink are not included to the default `quixstreams` package.